 - Application Assistance

 - Health education and literacy

 Caring for the Individual – Impacting the Community

-By targeting access to healthcare and removing any and all barriers, the program is also effectively addressing social issues like poverty, homelessness and unemployment.
+By targeting access to healthcare and removing healthcare barriers, the program is also effectively addressing social determinants of health such as poverty, homelessness, and unemployment.
 Coupling chronic medical issues with a struggle to meet basic needs certainly becomes a vicious cycle that often leads to unemployment and homelessness.
 Our model of service has shown that with the proper guidance, we can help people turn their health and their lives around, while also reducing the burden on the limited resources in our healthcare system.

-Health Guardians positively impacts the individual but also relieves burden on the current healthcare system.
+Health Guardians positively impact the individual but also relieve the burden on the current healthcare system.
 The focus has been on the uninsured who over-use the ER.
-Health Guardians model navigates a better care plan for these individuals that is also cost-effective to our hospital systems.
+The Health Guardians model navigates a better care plan for these individuals that is also cost-effective to our hospital systems.

 A Model that Works